featurist/pogoscript/_posts/2013-12-07-concurrency-patterns.md

     console.log "moving right along"

+Or indeed we can just call it without the `?` operator, as `fs.write file` can be called without a callback.

+    fs.write file 'a.txt' 'some text'

+    console.log "moving right along"

 But often we'll want to do more than just one operation, we may want to do several operations in sequence, but we still don't want to wait for them to finish.
 Here we write to the file, and when that's done we tell the user.
 If any errors occur we print those too.
 We put all of those things into a block `@{ ... }` and call it with a `?`.

     @{